History repeats itself as Pitt shocks unbeaten No. 2 Miami

 PITTSBURGH -- For the second straight season, Pitt has knocked off the No. 2-ranked team in the country, this time beating Miami 24-14.
-The Panthers beat Clemson last season 43-42 in week 10 and now stopped Miami’s 15-game win streak -- and potentially its hopes of making the College Football Playoff.
+The Panthers beat Clemson last season 43-42 in Week 10.
+They ended Miami’s 15-game win streak -- and potentially its hopes of making the College Football Playoff.

-Miami won't get the same help, and although it had already clinched the Coastal division of the ACC prior to this game, the Hurricanes will face the Tigers in the ACC Championship game.
-A win in that game might be enough to keep Miami in that playoff, but a loss could put the Hurricanes on the outside looking in.
+Miami won't get the same help, and although it had already clinched the Coastal Division of the ACC prior to this game, the Hurricanes will face the Tigers in the ACC Championship Game.
+A win in that game might be enough to keep Miami in the playoff, but a loss could put the Hurricanes on the outside looking in.

 The performance against Pitt doesn't give Miami a lot of confidence heading into that championship game, as the team had a slow start for the second straight game.
 Pitt got out to an early lead in the first quarter and again in the second, and never relinquished the lead from there.